 Hello there!
 This weekend flew by!
 As I mentioned in Friday’s post I spent some time at my niece’s house starting a kitchen makeover.
 I can’t wait to share what we are doing over there, so stay tuned.
-Before I started that, I made a few small updates in my family room and I have some DIY wall art ideas to share.
+Before I started that, I made a few small updates in my family room and I have some DIY framed burlap to share with you today!

 I was never 100% happy with my wall decor over the sofa in this space.
 It was cute, but it felt disconnected as a whole with the large-sized map print to the left of this area.
 I loved the framed burlap I originally put on the wall several years ago (shown below), so I wanted to expand on that.